ieat-kit/ieat-kit.github.io/docs/letter.md

 ## Signatures

-In addition to these 58 signatures, 91 verified employees have additionally signed, but wish their signatures to stay anonymous to the public.
-Signatures last updated on 5 June 2025.
+In addition to these 60 signatures, 91 verified employees have additionally signed, but wish their signatures to stay anonymous to the public.
+Signatures last updated on 4 September 2025.

 * Dr. Maximilian Tschol
 * Dr. Conor Simpson